QuickScoP3s/ProjectDashboard-iOS/README.md

 ## Debugging
 - Run the app on a simulator or real device and make sure they are connected to the internet
 - The backend server is located on MS Azure

 - Use the following account to log in:
 ```
 username/email: john.doe@exsertus.be
 password: DemoPassword
 ```

+- OR you can register a new account

-**Note**: If the login doesn't respond or tableview stays empty, try reopening the app, as Azure is likely restarting the WebApp.
+**Note**: If the login/registration doesn't respond or tableview stays empty, try reopening the app, as Azure is likely restarting the WebApp.

 ### Localhost
 While debugging, the "Swift Compiler - Custom Flag" is set to ``DEBUG``.
 This causes the app to use "localhost" as the network, which requires the "Project Dashboard backend" to be run on your development machine.